 The options extend to the equipment choices, which start with the powertrain.
 Transit Connect brings back the standard 2.0L, four-cylinder gasoline direct injection engine, but has also begun offering a 1.5L EcoBlue diesel engine, as well as a 2.5L IVCT four-cylinder engine with gaseous fuel prep as a fleet-only option, for those who want to use an alternative fuel such as propane.
-Each comes with Ford’s eight-speed transmission as standard.
+Both the standard gasoline engine and the 1.5L diesel option come with Ford’s eight-speed transmission as standard.

 “We’re expecting the 2.0L to be the majority of what people are buying, but the diesel’s great for someone who really needs that extra fuel economy—maybe a delivery-type application where you’re idling a lot,” Ellenberger says, noting that Ford is targeting a 30 MPH highway fuel economy rating on the diesel engine.
 “If you’re going to realize those fuel economy benefits, the diesel’s going to be a great choice.”

 “It’s the power of choice for our customers,” says Brian Bell, the F-150 marketing manager, explaining why Ford began offering a diesel engine for the F-150 for the first time.
 “The F-150 is a tool for customers that they use for whatever job they need to do.
 And if you think about those jobs, they vary greatly.
 We have some customers who tow occasionally; some who tow frequently; those who haul occasionally; those who haul frequently—there’s just a wide variety, and giving them another powertrain choice will help best match the work that they do.”